 CCI artist Susanne Jasilek initially lead the planning and facilitating of the workshops in the programme She reflects on her experiences in year one here.
 Caroline Wendling took over from Susanne in 2017 and has been joined in 2019 by Filipa Pereira Stubbs.

-Work from the programme has been re-imagined as an interactive resource and accompanying display materials.
-These have been shared through exhibitions and events including the University of Cambridge Festival of Ideas:
+Work from the programme has been re-imagined as interactive resources and accompanying display materials.
+These have been shared through exhibitions and events including the University of Cambridge Festival of Ideas.